DivineOmega/wikipedia-captcha/README.md

 # Wikipedia Captcha

 This is a code dump of a captcha system I started work on.
-It is based on the idea of generating captcha questions based on facts found in Wikipedia articles.
+It is based on the idea of generating captcha questions from facts found in Wikipedia articles.

 Please note that this code is not currently in a state suitable